 If you’re like me when you arrive at a new city I tend to find the biggest and most obvious landmark to give me a sense of direction.

-Optional – I skipped going up to the viewpoint on this 2-day itinerary.
+- I skipped going up to the viewpoint in the TV Tower on this 2-day itinerary.
 Even though I’m sure it is very pretty, time can be spent better elsewhere and money.

 I skipped going up to the viewpoint on this 2-day itinerary